Pylons/pyramid/docs/narr/traversal.rst

     performs a permission lookup.
-If a permission declaration is found for the view name and context implied by the current request, an :term:`authorization policy` is consulted to see if the "current user" (al determined by the the authentication policy) can perform the action.
+If a permission declaration is found for the view name and context implied by the current request, an :term:`authorization policy` is consulted to see if the "current user" (all determined by the the authentication policy) can perform the action.
 If he can, processing continues.
     If he cannot, the ``forbidden`` view is called (see :ref:`changing_the_forbidden_view`).

 #.
 Armed with the context, the view name, and the subpath, the router
     performs a view lookup.
-It attemtps to look up a view from the :mod:`repoze.bfg` :term:`application registry` using the view name and the context.
+It attempts to look up a view from the :mod:`repoze.bfg` :term:`application registry` using the view name and the context.
 If a view function is found, it is called with the context and the request.
 It returns a response, which is fed